Fees are current from 1st July 2024.

 Medicare referrals and accessing rebates

-You do not need a referral to book with us, although you may be eligible for a Medicare rebate if you have a valid referral from your medical doctor (GP, psychiatrist, or paediatrican).
-Please book a long appointment with your doctor to discuss if you are eligible for referral.
+You don't need a referral to book with us, although you may be eligible for a Medicare rebate if you have a valid referral from your regular medical doctor (GP, Psychiatrist, or Paediatrican).
+We recommend that you book a long appointment with your regular doctor to discuss if you are eligible for referral.

 Rebate amounts per session